mwalmsley/gatsby-starter-lumen/content/posts/2024-04-05--Scaling-Laws-for-Galaxy-Images-Zoobot-v2.md

 ---

-I'm grateful to Prof. Anna Scaife for believing in .
+I'm grateful to Prof. Anna Scaife for encouraging me in building Zoobot, even when it meant spending more time writing code than papers.
 It was a gamble and I'm glad it's paying off.
 I'm also grateful to the Dunlap Institute for continuing to support my work building these tools for the community and applying them to Euclid.

 ---

 [^1]: In the [first](https://arxiv.org/abs/2110.12735) Zoobot paper, I studiously avoided using the phrase `foundation model' because it was controversial at the time; some researchers felt it dangerously implied that AI models could be a solid foundation.
 Instead I just described what they are: "adaptable" models that "learn meaningful semantic representations of galaxies that are useful for new tasks on which the models were never trained".

-[^2]: Astroformer, Daglit 2023, recently trained a large Coatnet-like model (~300M params) on Galaxy10 DECaLS (27k images) and hit about 94% top-1 accuracy.
-That's much better than baselines with typical models, and about the same as another paper focused on using equivariance.
+[^2]: With the possible exception of [Daglit 2023](https://arxiv.org/abs/2304.05350), who recently trained a large CoAtNet-like model (~300M params) on Galaxy10 DECaLS (27k images) and hit about 94% top-1 accuracy.
+That's much better than baselines with typical models, and about the same as [another paper](https://ui.adsabs.harvard.edu/abs/2023arXiv231101500P/abstract) focused on using equivariance (and small models).
 I'm doubtful that the underlying Galaxy10 DECaLS labels are 94% accurate - but that's a topic for another blog.